-Where an offence is committed by a body corporate, directors, managers, secretaries, officers etc. with whose consent or connivance or attributable to whose neglect, the offence was committed, is also guilty of an offence.
+Where an offence is committed by a body corporate, directors, managers, secretaries, officers, etc., with whose consent or connivance or attributable to whose neglect the offence was committed, is also guilty of an offence.

-Local authorities are not reliable for any loss, injury or damage or expenditure incurred by another person by reason of performance or non-performance of its functions under this provision.
+Local authorities are not liable for any loss, injury or damage or expenditure incurred by another person by reason of performance or non-performance of its functions under this provision.
 The above provision does not apply to roadworks undertaken by a local authority,

 The 1975 Act provides for the appointment of road traffic wardens by local authorities.
 A range of more minor road traffic matters are enforced by local traffic wardens.
-These include offences regarding prohibition and restrictions on stopping or parking, offences in relation to non-display of tax licenses etc., other prescribed offences.
+These include offences regarding prohibition and restrictions on stopping or parking, offences in relation to non-display of tax licenses, etc., and other prescribed offences.

 Where a traffic warden has reasonable grounds for believing that an offence involving the use of mechanically propelled vehicle is being committed, in respect of which he has jurisdiction, he may affix a notice in the prescribed form stating that the offence is alleged or being committed, that the person may prevent 21 days’ pay a sum or may face prosecution in the alternative.

-A person who obstructs a traffic warden in the course of his duty is guilty of an offence subject on summary conviction to a fine up €190.46.
+A person who obstructs a traffic warden in the course of his duty is guilty of an offence subject on summary conviction to a fine of up €190.46.
 Where a traffic warden has reasonable grounds for believing that a person is committing an offence within its jurisdiction, he may request the person to give his name and address.

 The giving of a false or misleading name or address is an offence.
 A person may require a traffic warden to produce official identification of his identity.

 Offences of the type above may be prosecuted by a local authority.
 The Minister may make regulations for the purpose of giving effect to the legislation.